-Practice Statement 5-2: White Lining: When the excavation site cannot be clearly and adequately identified on the locate ticket, the excavator designates the route and/or area to be excavated using white premarking prior to the arrival of the locator.
+Practice Statement 5-2: White Lining^{67/}: When the excavation site cannot be clearly and adequately identified on the locate ticket, the excavator designates the route and/or area to be excavated using white pre-marking, either onsite or electronically (when available through the 811 center), prior to or during the request for the locate ticket.

-Guidelines for Excavation Delineation 60/
+Guidelines for Excavation Delineation9/

 The following marking illustrations are examples of how excavators may choose to mark their area of proposed excavation.
-The use of white marking products (e.g., paint, flags, stakes, whiskers, or a combination of these) may be used to identify the excavation site.
+The use of white marking products (e.g., paint, flags, stakes, whiskers or a combination of these) may be used to identify the excavation site.